-Core objectives and history of the IUNR
+Core objectives and history of the Institute of Natural Resource Sciences

 At a glance

-IUNR is part of the School of Life Sciences und Facility Management at the Zurich University of Applied Sciences in Wädenswil, and employs 190 teaching and research staff at its three locations in Wädenswil, on the Au peninsula and in Wergenstein.
+The Institute of Natural Resource Sciences (IUNR) is part of the School of Life Sciences und Facility Management at the Zurich University of Applied Sciences in Wädenswil, and employs 190 teaching and research staff at its three locations in Wädenswil, on the Au peninsula and in Wergenstein.
 Over 500 students are currently registered on the Bachelor of Science in Natural Resource Sciences.

 From autumn 2017 the IUNR offers a new consecutive Master of Science in Environment and Natural Resources.
 Around 600 people attend the IUNR’s broad range of continuing education courses each year.
 IUNR is currently involved in over 300 research and service provision projects, and generates revenues of approximately CHF 27 million (60% from teaching and 40% from research).